-CAREER AND PLACEMENT SERVICE (CAPS) - Student Services, in cooperation with the Faculty, has established a CAPS on Campus to bring together graduating students and potential employers.
-In addition to permanent employment, the Service also endeavours to assist both undergraduates and employers interested in summer employment and part-time work.
-CAPS operates on a year-round basis.
-Its services are available to currently registered students and those who have been away from the Campus for less than one year.
+CAREER AND PLACEMENT SERVICE (CAPS) - Student Services, in cooperation with the Faculty, provides a Career and Placement Service on Campus to bring together potential employers and students seeking permanent, summer and part-time careerrelated work.
+CAPS also provides job search assistance individually and in groups, assists with Career Day and is aiming to enhance co-op opportunities for students.
+Services are available to currently registered students and those who have been away from the Campus for less than one year.